Learning from a Biased Sample: Additional Details on Numerical Experiments

 \begin{subsection}{MIMIC-III Experiment} \begin{subsubsection}{Dataset} Medical Information Mart for Intensive Care III (MIMIC-III) is a freely accessible medical database of critically ill patients admitted to the intensive care unit (ICU) at Beth Israel Deaconess Medical Center (BIDMC) from 2001 to 2012 \citep{mimiciii, physionet}.
 During that time, BIDMC switched clinical information systems from Carevue (2001-2008) to Metavision (2008-2012).
 To ensure data consistency, only data archived via the Metavision system was used in the dataset. \end{subsubsection}

-\begin{subsubsection}{Feature Selection and Data Preprocessing} We select the same patient features and imputed values as in \cite{harutyunyan2019multitask}.
-A total of 17 variables were extracted from the chartevents table to include in the dataset - capillary refill rate, blood pressure (systolic, diastolic, and mean), fraction of inspired oxygen, Glasgow Coma Score (eye opening response, motor response, verbal response, and total score), serum glucose, heart rate, respiratory rate, oxygen saturation, respiratory rate, temperature, weight, and arterial pH.
+\begin{subsubsection}{Feature Selection and Data Preprocessing} We use the patient features and imputed values as in \cite{harutyunyan2019multitask}.
+A total of 17 variables were extracted from the chartevents table to include in the dataset - capillary refill rate, blood pressure (systolic, diastolic, and mean), fraction of inspired oxygen, Glasgow Coma Score (eye opening response, motor response, verbal response, and total score), serum glucose, heart rate, respiratory rate, oxygen saturation, respiratory rate, temperature, weight, arterial pH.
+We also include additional demographic features including age, gender, and ethnicity.
 For each unique ICU stay, values were extracted for the first 24 hours upon admission to the ICU and averaged.
 Normal values were imputed for missing variables as shown in Table \ref{tab:mimicvars}.

 Following the cohort selection procedure in \cite{wang2020mimic}, we further restrict to patients with covariates within physiologically valid range of measurements and length-of-stay less than or equal to 10 days. \end{subsubsection}